What is My Account Page?

-My Account Page is a web site where you can see information about the benefits you get from the Department of Transitional Assistance (food and cash assistance benefits) as well as MassHealth, Commonwealth Care, Health Safety Net, Children's Medical Security Plan, or Healthy Start (health assistance benefits).
+My Account Page is a website where you can see information about the benefits you get from MassHealth, Commonwealth Care, Health Safety Net, Children's Medical Security Plan, or Healthy Start.

 Those approved to receive Commonwealth Care will see Commonwealth Care listed in My Account Page both as a benefit they are qualified to receive pending their enrollment in a health plan and as a benefit they currently receive once they enroll in a health plan.
 My Account Page can be accessed at: www.mass.gov/vg/selfservice.

-To use My Account Page you must be the head of household (the individual who signed the application for benefits) and must be getting benefits yourself.
+To use My Account Page you must be the head of household (the person who signed the application for benefits) and must be getting benefits yourself.

-If you are the head of household where you or a household member gets health assistance benefits (MassHealth, Commonwealth Care, Health Safety Net, Children's Medical Security Plan, or Healthy Start) or food or cash assistance benefits (SNAP, TAFDC, EAEDC) from the Department of Transitional Assistance (DTA), you can use My Account Page.
+If you are the head of household where you or a household member gets health assistance benefits (MassHealth, Commonwealth Care, Health Safety Net, Children's Medical Security Plan, or Healthy Start) you can use My Account Page.
 The head of household is the person who signed the application for benefits.

-Please note: Heads of Household need to have their own Member ID # to use My Account Page.
-The Head of Household cannot use a family member's Member ID #.
-For example, if your child receives health assistance benefits, but you do not have a Member ID # of your own, you will not be able to look up your child's information.
+Please note: Heads of household need to have their own Member ID number to use My Account Page.
+The Head of Household cannot use a family member's Member ID number.
+For example, if your child receives health assistance benefits, but you do not have a Member ID number of your own, you will not be able to look up your child's information.

 You first need to register through the Virtual Gateway.
-Once you have a Virtual Gateway user name and password, you can log into the Virtual Gateway and select My Account Page.
-You will need to give your date of birth, social security number and zip code.
-To see your food or cash assistance information, you will need to give your EBT card number.
-To see your health assistance information, you will need to give your MassHealth Member ID number, found on your MassHealth Member Card or on notices sent to your household.
+Once you have a Virtual Gateway user name and password, you can log in to the Virtual Gateway and select My Account Page.
+You will need to give your date of birth, and Social Security number.
+To see your health assistance benefit information, you will need to give your MassHealth Member ID number, found on your MassHealth member card or on notices sent to your household.